 We’ll also discuss the importance of using copyright-free music to enhance the professional quality of your podcast.

-Transcribing Your Business Podcast for SEO
+Transcribing Your Business Podcast

 Whatever your field, you’ll see that having a recurring podcast, even if it’s only monthly, is another great way to help you grow your business.
 It is by using other branches of creativity to market yourself and your work.